darkpromise98/IAA/README.md

 ## Training

+1. Set up the arguments.
-The folder `MyDataset` is the root path of datasets using in this paper (including CUB, CARS, SOP), which can be customized by the argparse parameter `--data`.
+- The folder `MyDataset` is the root path of datasets using in this paper (including CUB, CARS, SOP), which can be customized by the argparse parameter `--data`.

-The folder `./results` is the log path to record corresponding models and results of training, which can be customized by the argparse parameter `--save-dir`.
+- The folder `results` is the log path to record corresponding models and results of training, which can be customized by the argparse parameter `--save-dir`.

-The folder `./weights_models` is the path to put the weighting parameters of pretrained backbone networks, which can be customized by the argparse parameter `--weight_path`.
+- The folder `weights_models` is the path to put the weighting parameters of pretrained backbone networks, which can be customized by the argparse parameter `--weight_path`.

+2. Run `train.py` for different datasets.

 #### CUB-200-2011
 ```bash